Accessible Widget

 Increases to Low-Income Transit Pass Funding

-We are thrilled to see a significant increase in funding for low-income transit passes, from 16 million to 21 million.
-This boost is a ray of hope, guiding us to our destinations and opening new opportunities for connections, employment, good health, and community.
-We eagerly await the details of how this money will be distributed across the province and hope it will be enough to maintain affordable fares.
+We are thrilled to see a significant increase in funding for low-income transit passes at $16 million ($12 million between Edmonton and Calgary and $4 million for municipalities that operate public transit).
+This investment helps municipalities guide us to our destinations and opening new connections, employment, good health, and community opportunities.
+We eagerly await how this money will be distributed across the province and hope it will be enough to maintain affordable fares.

 AISH is intact and has a declining budget; how assured is it?

-We are thankful that the monthly cheques for Albertans on AISH continue for 2025 and that the budget does not impact the monthly amount, yet the program itself still faces a $43 million cut in 2025.
+We are thankful that the monthly cheques for Albertans on AISH continue for 2025 and that the budget does not impact the monthly amount, yet the program still faces a $43 million cut in 2025.
 We are alarmed that the AISH budget declines yearly to a grand total of $77,000,000 until 2027-28.
-This decline could mean a reduction in applicants, possibly longer wait times, with unknown eligibility criteria changes, all of which could significantly impact new applicants and those who have already received AISH and previously worked in precarious employment.
-We are now facing a tight labour market with unemployment rates in Edmonton (7.2%), Red Deer (9.2%) and Calgary (7.7%) above the national average at the beginning of 2025.
+This decline could mean fewer applicants, possibly longer wait times awaiting approval and for those who have already received AISH and previously worked in precarious employment.
+We are now facing a tight labour market, with unemployment rates in Edmonton (7.2%), Red Deer (9.2%) and Calgary (7.7%) above the national average at the beginning of 2025.

 ADAP (Alberta Disability Assistance Plan) Unknowns